Simply-Static/simply-static/readme.txt

 = Forms =

+Create and use forms created with your favorite form plugin on your static website with Simply Static Pro.
+Supported plugins are:

-Simply Static Pro supports Contact Form 7 and Gravity Forms to use on your static website.
+* Contact Form 7
+* Gravity Forms
+* WP Forms
+* FluentForms
+* WS Forms

-You can decide if you want to use an external service like Zapier and IFTTT or if your original WordPress website should handle the submission and send you an e-mail with all the details.
+You can decide if you want to use an external service like Zapier and IFTTT to offload the submission (webhook) or embed the form from your WordPress website via iFrame.

 = Search =